ayengec/ayengec/README.md

 ---

-I work as a digital design and verification engineer, with a focus on **ASIC accelerated verification & emulation**, **protocol VIP development**, and **FPGA-based RTL design**.
+As a digital design and verification/emulation engineer, with a focus on **ASIC accelerated verification & emulation**, **protocol VIP development**, and **FPGA-based RTL design**.
 My day-to-day involves building reusable UVM environments, verifying bus protocol implementations, and working across the full design-to-verification flow.

 This GitHub is where I keep my personal projects — structured, documented, and runnable.